NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/13-azure-ai-studio.md

-# Lab 13: Azure AI Foundry
+# Lab 13: Microsoft Foundry

 ## Lab overview

-In this exercise, you will explore the Azure AI Foundry portal and learn how to create, manage, and deploy generative AI models within the Azure ecosystem.
+In this exercise, you will explore the Microsoft Foundry portal and learn how to create, manage, and deploy generative AI models within the Azure ecosystem.
 You will gain hands-on experience working with Azure AI hubs, projects, and deploying AI models like GPT-40.

 ## Lab objectives

 In this exercise, you will perform:

-- Task 1: Open the Azure AI Foundry portal
+- Task 1: Open the Microsoft Foundry portal
 - Task 2: Create an Azure AI project
 - Task 3: Deploy and test a generative AI model

-## Exercise 1: Explore the components and tools of the Azure AI Foundry
+## Exercise 1: Explore the components and tools of the Microsoft Foundry

-### Task 1: Open the Azure AI Foundry portal
+### Task 1: Open the Microsoft Foundry portal

-In this task, you will sign in to the Azure AI Foundry portal and explore its interface, learning how to navigate the platform and access its various features for managing AI resources.
+In this task, you will sign in to the Microsoft Foundry portal and explore its interface, learning how to navigate the platform and access its various features for managing AI resources.

 1. In a edge browser, open https://ai.azure.com and **Sign in** using your Azure credentials.
 The home page of Azure AI Studio looks similar to the following image: